 In addition to these regular adjustments, Elektro expects several other adjustments.
 Together with other power companies in Brazil, Elektro formed an Investor’s Group which is currently negotiating with ANEEL and various governmental authorities to achieve three goals:

-Unrealized Pass-Through of Certain Items – The Investor Group is negotiating a 4.07% increase in tariffs in September 2000 (which is reflected in the projections) in addition to the IGP-M adjustments.
+Unrealized Pass-Through of Certain Items – The Investor Group is negotiating a 4.07% increase in tariffs in September 2000 (which is reflected in the projections) in addition to the IGP-M and power purchase pass-through adjustments.
 This increase will compensate Elektro for recent increases in items such as (1) impact of the devaluation on certain O&M items; and (2) an effective increase in Elektro’s cost of power.
 The latter results from a change in the delivery point of wholesale power to Elektro from three CESP generation plants which increased Elektro’s system losses from approximately 6% (distribution system losses) to approximately 10.8% (distribution system losses plus additional transmission and sub-transmission system losses).
 The projections have addressed this effective increase in Elektro’s system losses by forecasting that Elektro’s operating results will be impacted by the distribution system losses of 6% and that Elektro will recover through its tariffs the additional transmission and sub-transmission system losses of 4.8%.

-Pre-Devaluation EBITDA Recovery – The Investor Group is also seeking a tariff increase to ensure the recovery of EBITDA, in US dollar terms, to pre-devaluation levels.
+Pre-Devaluation EBITDA Recovery – The Investor Group is also seeking a tariff increase to ensure the recovery of EBITDA, in US Dollar terms, to pre-devaluation levels.
 Anticipating success of these negotiations, the projections assume that Elektro customer tariffs are increased by 2% in each of September 2001 and September 2002 in addition to the annual increases in tariffs in line with IGP-M.

 Dollarization of EBITDA – The Investor Group is also negotiating procedures and mechanisms to protect the utilities sector’s results against any future devaluation of the Brazilian currency.
 There are specific tariff increases included in the projections relating to this issue.

-he projected tariff increase expected in September 2000 is shown below in detail.
+As a result of the tariff adjustment mechanism described above, the projected tariff increase expected in September 2000 is shown below in detail.